 Customers controlling European citizen data outside of the European Economic Area and other interested regulatory third parties.

 Where can I get a copy of the report/certificate?

-Third parties can verify that we are still in good standing with the Safe Harbor program by navigating to the OneLogin entry on the Safe Harbor website.
+Third parties can verify that we are still in good standing with the U.S. Privacy Shield program by checking the program’s website.